ivainm/Gobyrepro/README_gobyrepro.txt

-out_all.txt            #List of outlier individuals to be removed when analysing genomic data pop_map_final.txt      #Information about individuals sequenced primaryprod.txt        #Estimated beginning and end dates of primary productivity in the studied populations
+out_all.txt            #List of outlier individuals to be removed when analysing genomic data pop_map_final.txt      #Information about individuals sequenced primaryprod.txt        #Estimated beginning and end dates of primary productivity in the studied populations plink90HW_R_maf.ped    #SNP data from the ddRAD data, used to do PCA, admixture and Fst calculations

 Code files             #description